 Before setting off, brief participants about the walk and establish ground rules.
 If leading a large group, introduce a ‘buddy’ system so that participants walk in pairs or small groups for safety.

 Make sure you follow the safety regulations on the main walking page.

 No formal qualification is required, but ideally the leader of the walk should have gained some experience of walking in easy countryside or completed some training.
 Speak to your local Guiding Development Adviser to find out about available training opportunities.

 For walking in Lowland countryside, Girlguiding encourages Leaders to gain Girlguiding Walking Scheme Level 1 or have equivalent experience.

 Use this calculator to find out the ratio of girls to adults that is required for this activity

 Normal Girlguiding ratios for activities away from the meeting place are required.

-After training and practical experience, groups of Guides and Senior Section members can walk without an adult in Easy and Lowland country.
+After training and practical experience, groups of Guides and Rangers can walk without an adult in Easy and Lowland country.
 See more guidance on this.